-If your student is enrolled in the 2s, 3s, or 4s program in the 10 month extended option, the deadline for switching to the extended 12 month program will be Jan 1.
+If your student is enrolled in the 2s, 3s, or 4s extended day programming option, the deadline for switching between the 10 and 12 month options will be Jan 1.
 The request will need to be submitted in writing to the ECC office.